 There is one tray to keep water inside.
 It ensures that your food doesn’t dry out.
-The water pan retains moisture, so don’t forget to fill it up before setting the timer.
+The smoker water pan retains moisture, so don’t forget to fill it up before setting the timer.
 There’s a second tray for wood chips.

-Smokehouse Electric Smoker for Smoking Brisket
+Smokehouse Electric Smoker For Smoking Brisket

 Users look for different attributes when selecting the right electric smoker for them.
 Some of them value a smoker that can keep the temperature consistent.
 If you’re one of them, I would highly recommend getting this one from Smokehouse Products.

 If you’re preparing sausages, fish, or want to get excellent quality bark on your brisket, you can rely on this smoker with your eyes closed.
 The smoke circulates inside the smoker and creates a deep flavor in the food.

 Even though you can’t smoke heavy meat like a brisket, if you’re a fan of low and consistent heat, there’s no reason not to love the Smokehouse electric smoker.